 To an outsider, floriculture may not seem like much fun, so don't expect your friends to understand.
-There are not many different types of jobs within the industry to choose from, and most of those involve basic labor.
-The allure is impossible to explain to those who are not already interested in it.
+There aren't many different types of jobs within the industry to choose from, and most of those involve basic labor.
+The allure is impossible to explain to those who aren't already interested in it.
 Either you have flower power or you don't.

 Most of the people involved with floriculture are the laborers in the production crews.
 They do all the real work growing cut flower crops, including harvesting, processing, and eventually packing for delivery to wholesale clients.
 Sales representatives market the produce to brokers, wholesalers, and some of the floral design studios that want to buy directly from the growers.